-Mild to moderate skin reactions, predominantly rash maculo-papular, have been reported with Padcev.
-The incidence of skin reactions occurred at a higher rate when Padcev was given in combination with pembrolizumab compared to Padcev as monotherapy (see section 4.8).
+Mild to moderate skin reactions, predominantly rash maculopapular, have been reported.
+The incidence of skin reactions occurred at a higher rate when Padcev was given in combination with pembrolizumab (see section 4.8).
 Severe cutaneous adverse reactions, including SJS and TEN, with fatal outcome have also occurred in patients treated with Padcev, predominantly during the first cycle of treatment.
+In clinical trials, the median time to onset of severe skin reactions was 0.7 months (range: 0.1 to 6.4).

 Patients should be monitored starting with the first cycle and throughout treatment for skin reactions.
 Appropriate treatment such as topical corticosteroids and antihistamines can be considered for mild to moderate skin reactions.
 For suspected SJS or TEN, or in case of bullous lesions onset, withhold treatment immediately and refer to specialized care; histologic confirmation, including consideration of multiple biopsies, is critical to early recognition, as diagnosis and intervention can improve prognosis.
-Permanently discontinue Padcev for confirmed SJS or TEN, Grade 4 or recurrent Grade 3 skin reactions.
+Permanently discontinue Padcev for confirmed SJS or TEN, Grade 4 or recurrent severe skin reactions.
 For Grade 2 worsening, Grade 2 with fever or Grade 3 skin reactions, treatment should be withheld until Grade ≤1 and referral for specialized care should be considered.
 Treatment should be resumed at the same dose level or consider dose reduction by one dose level (see section 4.2).